doriannee/doriannee/README.md

-- 👋 Hi, I’m @doriannee
+- 👋 Hi, I’m @doriannee.
-- 👀 I’m interested in designing websites and web apps
+- 👀 I’m interested in designing and building websites and web apps.
-- 🌱 I’m currently learning web design, the basics of HTML, CSS and JavaScript
+- 🌱 I’m currently learning web design basics.
-- 💞️ I’m not looking for collaborations right now, still a beginner in coding
+- 💞️ I’m still a baby coder, so your professional feedbacks are most welcome.
 - 📫 How to reach me: dorianne.etive@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I drink coffee and tea with a straw
+- ⚡ Fun fact: I drink my hot coffees and teas with a straw

 <!---
 doriannee/doriannee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.